We need consensus on credible, practical metrics to measure the state of nature and help secure nature-positive outcomes

 recovery

-Nature Positive is a global, societal goal to mobilize urgent and necessary action to halt and reverse this rapidly escalating nature loss by 2030.
+The negative impact of business on the environment must be urgently addressed.
+That’s why we have the Nature Positive Global Goal, a global, societal goal to mobilize the necessary action to halt and reverse rapidly escalating nature loss by 2030.

 Without alignment on how to measure nature-positive outcomes, we will not be able to gauge if our efforts to secure a nature-positive world are on track.
 Currently, there is no common approach to measure nature’s decline or recovery.
 Hundreds of different metrics are being used to measure the state of nature, making it challenging to select the right minimum set of metrics to evaluate success from global to local scales.